Harikrishna-AL/embryo_nerf/README.md

-# Nano NeRF
+# Embryo NeRF
-A nano implementation of NeRFs especially to reconstruct embryos.
+Embryo NeRF is an implementation of nano NeRF that will be 3D reconstructing microscopic images of an Embryo.
+The following are the planned steps.
--   Step one is to train the model to 3d reconstruct a     sphere.
+- Step one is to train a NeRF model that can 3D reconstruct synthetic sphere like structure.
+The synthetic dataset is prepared using a python script called generate_sphere.py
-- Step two is to train the pre-trained model to 3d recontruct the actual 3d embryo
+- Step two is to train the pre-trained model and fine tune it to generate the actual 3D embryos.

+# Training 🛠️

+# Fine Tuning 🪛